-The material issues are reviewed annually by the board and management where all relevant internal, industry and macroeconomic factors are evaluated.
-The needs, expectations and concerns of the stakeholder groups that are most likely to influence the group’s ability to create sustainable value, notably customers, suppliers, regulators, staff, shareholders and providers of financial capital, are central to determining the material issues.
+The material issues are reviewed annually by the board and management where all relevant internal, industry, social and environmental and macro-economic factors are evaluated.
+The needs, expectations and concerns of the stakeholder groups that are most likely to influence the group’s ability to create sustainable value, notably customers, suppliers, regulators, staff, shareholders and providers of financial capital are central to determining the material issues.

 Risks relating to each material issue are based on the major risks on the group’s register.
 The accompanying risk heat map indicates the levels of risk before (inherent risk) and after (residual risk) mitigation plans have been implemented.

 Opportunities are presented for each material issue to indicate how the group manages the impacts of the material issues on value creation, preservation and erosion.